-Founded by a 1953 Act of Parliament, and named in honour of US Secretary of State George C Marshall, the Marshall Scholarships commemorate the Marshall Plan and express the continuing gratitude of the British people to their American counterparts for economic assistance following World War II.
+Founded by a 1953 Act of Parliament, and named in honour of US Secretary of State George C. Marshall, the Marshall Scholarships commemorate the humane ideals of the Marshall Plan and express the continuing gratitude of the British people to their American counterparts for economic assistance following World War II.

 Marshall Scholarships are mainly funded by the Foreign and Commonwealth Office and are overseen by the Marshall Commission.
 The Secretariat is provided by the Association of Commonwealth Universities.
 In the US the selection process is managed by the regional Consulates General in Atlanta, Boston, Chicago, Houston, Los Angeles, New York and San Francisco, and in Washington DC by the British Embassy.

 Marshall Scholarships finance young Americans of high ability to study for a one (12 months) or two year degree in the United Kingdom.
 Up to forty Scholars are selected each year.
-The Two Year Marshall Scholarship is tenable for two academic years (i.e. 22 months), but an extension may be granted by the Commission on a limited basis for strong academic reasons, subject to the availability of funds.
-Funding includes university fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, and fares to and from the United States and.
-Any subject of study is welcomed, but Marshall Scholarships cannot be used toward pursuit of professional degrees and some other restrictions, outlined in the Rules for Candidates.
+The Two Year Marshall Scholarship is tenable for two academic years (i.e. 22 months), but an extension may be granted on a limited basis for strong academic reasons, subject to the availability of funds.
+Funding includes university fees, cost of living expenses, annual book and thesis grants, research and daily travel grants, and fares to and from the United States.
+Any subject of study is welcomed except pursuit of professional degrees and some other restrictions, outlined in the Rules for Candidates.

 Applicants must be/have: